johnwcowan/pdp8x/arch.md

 ## Skip instructions

-If OP is 0xF, then PC is increased by 1 depending on various bits.
+If OP is 0xF, then PC is increased by 1
-The S register is set to 0 at the start of decoding.
+(skipping the next instruction) depending on various bits of IR, AC, and L.  The S register is set to 0 at the start of decoding.
+The bits of IR are examined in the order given below.
+Note that all applicable actions are taken, not just the first one.

  * If the 0x0200 bit of IR is 1, then AC is set to 0.
    The assembler mnemonic is CLA (clear AC).